dtcenter/METplus-Training/docs/Tutorial/v5.0/Basic_Verification_Statistics_Review.rst

 .. image:: ../figure/5.0_Tutorial_stats_taub_eq.png
    :alt:

 Using this slightly modified equation, we find a 𝝉b value of 0.56.
-As 𝝉 has the same range as SP_CORR (-1 to 1), a value of 0.56 shows some positive correlation between the two datasets. `See how to use these statistics in METplus! `_
+As 𝝉 has the same range as SP_CORR (-1 to 1), a value of 0.56 shows some positive correlation between the two datasets. :ref:`See how to use this statistic in METplus! <METplus_sol_cont_fcst_verif>`

 **ANOMALY CORRELATION**